Justice League Quarterly

 return to top

 Boosterrific Review: For the second consecutive issue in this series, Booster Gold appears in half of the stories in this anthology issue.
-Of the stories without Booster, Flash is featured in the exceptional "Half an Inch," and Fire and Ice team-up in the goofy and poorly paced "Contested Friendship."
 Booster is the motivator in "Time and Chance," the issue's lead story.
-While Mark Waid's story is primarily concerned with building on the gambling angle of Booster's back-story, it is clumsy in execution with particularly weak characterization and art.
+While Mark Waid's script is primarily concerned with building on the gambling angle of Booster's back-story, it is clumsy in execution with particularly weak characterization and art.
 If "Time and Chance" is an ungainly disappointment, "When Titans Date" is a sublime character piece played for humor.
 Booster and friends spy on the love life of teammate Blue Beetle, and knee-slapping hilarity ensues.
-This issue may be a mixed bag, but of quality, but odds are that there is something for everyone to like in this comic.
+This issue is definitely a mixed bag.

 Boosterrific Rating: